nathansmithpiano/PresidentsProject/README.md

 Developed for Skill Distillery SD32

 This was an evening solo project.
 We were provided with a text file of basic info for US Presidents.
-Using inner classes, anonymous classes, and llambdas, we developed various ways to filter and sort data.
+Using inner classes, anonymous classes, and lambdas, we developed various ways to filter and sort data.

 **MVP for this project included:**
 - View president data